-In response to continued debate over whether the Mansion should be renovated or rebuilt entirely, Governor Ogilvie created the Illinois Executive Mansion Commission to study the feasibility and cost of renovations.
-The commission’s recommended renovations included expanding the east and west wings to house administrative offices.
-Governor Ogilvie and his wife, Dorothy, opposed this plan, arguing that it would ruin the historical appearance of the building.
-Instead, the Ogilvies charged James T. Hickey and Lowell Anderson of the Illinois State Historical Library with overseeing a $3 million effort to restore the mansion to focus on features from the original 1855 construction.
-The renovations, starting in 1971, included an addition to the south half of the mansion, to create private living quarters for the Governor, while preserving as much of the original floor plan as possible.
-The Ogilvies’s efforts to preserve and protect the mansion came to fruition in 1976 when the Mansion was added to the National Register of Historic Places.
+In response to the continued debate over whether the Mansion should be renovated or entirely rebuilt, Governor Ogilvie created the Illinois Executive Mansion Commission to study the feasibility and cost of renovation.
+The commission’s recommended renovations included constructing east and west wings to house administrative offices.
+Governor Ogilvie and his wife, opposed this plan, arguing that it would destroy the appearance of the historic building.
+Instead, the Ogilvies charged James T. Hickey and Lowell Anderson of the Illinois State Historical Library with overseeing a $3 million effort to renovate the mansion, which included the restoration of the mansion’s original elliptical staircase.
+The project, which began in 1971, preserved the original Georgian plan of the mansion and created private living quarters for the first family in a new south wing designed to complement the original building.
+The Mansion was officially recognized for its historical significance shortly after the renovation in 1976, when it was listed on the National Register of Historic Places.

 Timeline of events related to Governor's residence according to State of Illinois records.